RNCryptor/RNCryptor/README.md

 ### How do I detect an incorrect password?

 If you decrypt with the wrong password, you will receive an `HMACMismatch` error.
 This is the same error you will receive if your ciphertext is corrupted.
-You won't receive this error until the entire message has been decrypted (during the call to `finalData()`).

 The v3 data format has no way to detect incorrect passwords directly.
 It just decrypts gibberish, and then uses the HMAC (a kind of encrypted hash) to determine that the result is corrupt.
+You won't discover this until the entire message has been decrypted (during the call to `finalData()`).

+This can be inconvenient for the user if they have entered the wrong password to decrypt a very large file.
+If you have this situation, the recommendation is to encrypt some small, known piece of data with the same password.
+Test the password on the small ciphertext before decrypting the larger one.

+The [v4 data format](https://github.com/RNCryptor/RNCryptor-Spec/blob/master/draft-RNCryptor-Spec-v4.0.md) will provide a faster and more useful mechanism for validating the password or key.

 ### Can I use RNCryptor to read and write my non-RNCryptor data format?